 That is a pretty massive difference.
 Almost 6 out of 10 engaged employees believe their job nurtures their innovation.
 For employees who were disengaged, that figure was close to zero.

 Of course, this is self-reporting from employees.
 How do management see the situation?

 The Quality of Working Life 2007 study by Charted Management Institute found relatively low sickness and absence rates in workplaces where innovative management styles prevail.
-This backs-up assertions of correlation between innovation and engagement: as we have previously discussed, organizations that increase the wellbeing of employees by way of engagement also benefit from lower rates of absenteeism.
+This backs-up assertions of correlation between innovation and engagement.
+Organizations that increase the wellbeing of employees by way of engagement also benefit from lower rates of absenteeism.

 Other research by the Chartered Management Institute discovered ‘a significant association and influence between employee engagement and innovation’.
 It found that 92% of the UK managers who described the prevailing management style of their organization as ‘innovative’ felt proud to work there.

 This rightly leads to a question of cause and effect: Are managers proud of their work because it is an innovative place, or is it an innovative place because the managers take pride in their work?